Curry Juneau

 Curry Juneau (born August 3, 1934) is an American former professional football player who played for the Edmonton Eskimos, Calgary Stampeders and Montreal Alouettes.

-Juneau attended Mississippi Southern College and was drafted by the Cleveland Browns.
+Juneau attended Mississippi Southern College and was selected in the 21st round of the 1957 NFL draft by the Cleveland Browns.

 In 1964, Juneau was the coach of the Mobile Buccaneers of the Southern Professional Football League.